lerna-lite/lerna-lite/README.md

         - our new goal is to replicate Lerna's PRs when possible while keeping Lerna-Lite small (Nx specific code will not be replicated)
 2. A desire to create a smaller and a lighter alternative compared to the original all-in-one Lerna tool
     - Lerna-Lite is entirely modular, all commands are totally optional (install only what you really need).
-3. Rewrote the lib in TypeScript and eventually build the project as ESM since v2.0 (you can still use it in a CJS environment)
+3. Rewrote the lib in TypeScript and build the project as ESM since v2.0 (you can still use it in a CJS environment)
 4. Replicated a few opened PRs from Lerna and add a few extra unique features into Lerna-Lite (see below)
 5. Lerna is becoming another Nx branded product (Lerna >=5.5 now requires **[Nx](https://nx.dev/)** while not required in Lerna-Lite)
    - if you already use Nx then it's probably better to use Lerna, but if you are not then Lerna-Lite is preferred
    - if you use other tools like TurboRepo and install Lerna (original) you end up downloading 2 similar tools
-   - even TypeScript is now required by Lerna >=6 (even with a JS monorepo) which is also not required in Lerna-Lite
+   - even TypeScript is now required in Lerna >=6 (even for a JS monorepo) however not required in Lerna-Lite
 6. Added a few unique features that are only available in Lerna-Lite:
    - [`workspace:` protocol support](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#workspace-protocol) (Lerna added support for it six months later in v6)
    - [--dry-run](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--dry-run) to preview version/publish and changelogs locally